GSG-K3/next-js-workshop/Pages.md

 `pages/index` = `"/"`

 `pages/about/index.js` = `"/about"`

-// clone the repo
+### try it by yourself
 - clone this repo
 - cd in to the next-js-workshop then cd example then pages-example
-- run the command npm init -y
+- run the command npm install
 - run the command npm install next react react-dom
 - Open package.json and add the following scripts:
 "scripts": {